policysimple/ccp-sdk/README.md

 docker run --rm -v `pwd`:/temp/buf-gen netsaj/buf-generate
 ```

-- check `gen` folder your protos was be compiled.
+- Check the `gen` folder, your protos will be compiled there.

-**Note1:** docker image repository : https://github.com/netsaj/buf-generate
+**Note1:** Docker image repository : https://github.com/netsaj/buf-generate

-**Note2:** If you have all depdencies you can build running in your terminal `buf generate`
+**Note2:** If you have all dependencies you can build running in your terminal `buf generate`